hashicorp/vault-ruby/README.md

 -----------
 Install Ruby 2.0+: [Guide](https://www.ruby-lang.org/en/documentation/installation/).

-> Please note that as of Vault Ruby version 0.13.0 versions of Ruby prior to 2.0 are longer supported.
+> Please note that as of Vault Ruby version 0.14.0 versions of Ruby prior to 2.0 are no longer supported.

 Install via Rubygems: